gregoryhornyak/discord_bot/docs/issues.md

 2. needed a core.py, and the basic_bot.py would use the core.py to create a bot object
 3. Ergast gave up
 4. FastF1 is a bunch of crap

+todo:

+- the bot should run automates tests every first bootup of the day:
+- check databases, requests, connection, modules, dependencies